the Glass Child ,

 ”I wanted to turn my life into my art.
 My very existence into a poem.
-This is my story - it’s been a beautiful fight.
-It still is.”
+This is my story.
+It will not always be easy, but it will always be beautiful.

 Excerpt from Charlotte’s upcoming book ”Empty roads and broken bottles”: